The Pulse

 Trump has offered Musk a sweet solution to the Cybertruck surplus

-Billionaires Elon Musk and Donald Trump have been allies for some time now, and Musk now serves the Fed in an advisory role and contributes to policy discussions.
+Billionaires Elon Musk and Donald Trump have been allies for some time now, and Musk now leads the Department of Government Efficiency (DOGE) and contributes to policy discussions.
 His position appears to have opened a door to a deal to sell a massive fleet of Cybertrucks to the US government.
 According to State documents, $400 million worth of “armored electric vehicles” (which was amended from “armored Tesla vehicles”) are set to be procured for federal deployment.

 The Tesla model is not specified in the State document, but the Cybertruck with its high-strength stainless steel body seems by far the most likely choice.